Bob Gomel

 Bob Gomel (born August 14, 1933) is an American photojournalist who created images of 1960s world leaders, athletes, entertainers, and major events.
 His photographs have appeared on the covers of Life, Sports Illustrated, Newsweek, Fortune, and Forbes, and in Time, The New York Times, and Stern, and in more than 40 books.
-Gomel's images remain of interest to collectors, news organizations, authors and historians, and galleries and museums, including the U.S. Library of Congress and the Museum of Fine Arts in Houston.
+Gomel's images are held in the collections of the U.S. Library of Congress and the Museum of Fine Arts in Houston.

 Early life, education and family

 Born in New York, Gomel earned a journalism degree from New York University in 1955 and then served as a U.S. naval aviator stationed in Japan from 1955 to 1958.

 The father of three sons, Gomel resides in Houston with his wife, Sandra.

 Life years

 As a Life magazine photographer from January 1959 through June 1969, Gomel's coverage included John F. Kennedy, the Beatles, and Cassius Clay, later known as Muhammad Ali, and Arnold Palmer.
 Gomel's major-event coverage included the 1962 Cuban Missile Crisis, the 1963 March on Washington, the 1963 funeral of President Kennedy, the 1964 Democratic National Convention, the 1965 Northeast blackout, the 1968 funeral of Sen. Robert Kennedy, the 1968 Democratic National Convention, the 1968 Republican National Convention, the 1969 funeral of President Dwight D. Eisenhower, United Nations debates, and the baseball World Series.
 In 1964, the University of Missouri School of Journalism honored Gomel with the best news photo of the year.
 The photo reflected the passion in the keynote speech of Sen. John O. Pastore at the 1964 Democratic National Convention.
-Life ran a full-page ad in the New York Times recognizing the award and others won by Life staff photographers.